 Folks who have a large investment in eager decorator-based configuration that populates an external data structure (such as microframework authors) may argue that the set of circumstances I outlined above is anomalous and contrived.
 They will argue that it just will never happen.
 If you never intend your application to grow beyond one or two or three modules, that's probably true.
 However, as your codebase grows, and becomes spread across a greater number of modules, the circumstances in which module-scope code will be executed multiple times will become more and more likely to occur and less and less predictable.
 It's not responsible to claim that double-execution of module-scope code will never happen.
 It will; it's just a matter of luck, time, and application complexity.

-If microframework authors do admit that the circumstance isn't contrived, they might then argue that real damage will never happen as the result of the double-execution (or triple-execution, etc) of module scope code.
+If microframework authors do admit that the circumstance isn't contrived, they might then argue that real damage will never happen as the result of the double-execution (or triple-execution, etc.) of module scope code.
 You would be wise to disbelieve this assertion.
 The potential outcomes of multiple execution are too numerous to predict because they involve delicate relationships between application and framework code as well as chronology of code execution.
 It's literally impossible for a framework author to know what will happen in all circumstances.
 But even if given the gift of omniscience for some limited set of circumstances, the framework author almost certainly does not have the double-execution anomaly in mind when coding new features.
-He's thinking of adding a feature, not protecting against problems that might be caused by the 1% multiple execution case.
-However, any 1% case may cause 50% of your pain on a project, so it'd be nice if it never occured.
+They're thinking of adding a feature, not protecting against problems that might be caused by the 1% multiple execution case.
+However, any 1% case may cause 50% of your pain on a project, so it'd be nice if it never occurred.

 Responsible microframeworks actually offer a back-door way around the problem.
-They allow you to disuse decorator based configuration entirely.
+They allow you to disuse decorator-based configuration entirely.
 Instead of requiring you to do the following:

 1 2 3 4 5 6 7 8